Sitting Duck

 *

-My car is towed into some population desert in south Atlanta and Crystal drives everyone back to her house calmly, realizing that Lulu was, in fact, fine, already distracted in the backseat by these L.O.L Dolls which are supposed to look like babies but wear colored eyeliner and have pursed lips that are oddly sexual.
+My car is towed into some population desert in south Dallas and Jennifer drives everyone back to her house calmly, realizing that Logan was, in fact, fine, already distracted in the backseat by these WWE action figures that came from underneath the seat.

-The week before, while I let Lulu watch the live-action Beauty and the Beast for the second time that day, I scrolled through my phone and skimmed an article about people who kill other people in accidents–like when someone is jay-walking and the sun is too bright to see shapes and shadows.
+The week before, while I let Logan watch Nemo for the second time that day, I scrolled through my phone and skimmed an article about people who kill other people in accidents–like when someone is jay-walking and the sun is too bright to see shapes and shadows.
 The article’s main thesis was about guilt.
 How changed these people became after the accident, seeking out counseling, slipping into depressions, committing suicide.
 I liked the article.

 It forced me to think about people I never thought about–the innocent killers.
 The ones who were untouched humans before, and now they were not.
 People who underwent accidental transformation.

 My sister’s boyfriend comes to the apartment.
-He is an emergency room doctor and likes my sister more than she likes him, so he does whatever she wants.
-He taps Lulu’s knees, flashes lights in her eyes, asks her if her body hurts anywhere, if her head hurts, if she feels dizzy, and I’m praying she says no to everything so I can add to my evidence of innocence, and she does.
-My adrenaline levels have plateaued, and without the heightened cortisol, I am unable to pinpoint my emotions.
-I can’t tell if I am unfeeling or if it’s lingering shock, if I am stagnant because in some other parallel universe, Lulu decided to sit behind me without a seatbelt and the driver was actually going a hundred, not thirty-five and she would be dead and there would be that innocent killer guilt that I would live with until I died or killed myself.
+He is an emergency room doctor and likes my sister more than she likes him so he does whatever she wants.
+He taps Logan’s knees, flashes lights in his eyes, asks him if his body hurts anywhere, if his head hurts, if he feels dizzy and I’m praying he says no to everything so I can add to my evidence of innocence and he does.
+My adrenaline levels have plateaued and without the heightened cortisol, I am unable to pinpoint my emotions.
+I can’t tell if I am unfeeling or if it’s lingering shock, if I am stagnant because in some other parallel universe, Logan decided to sit behind me without a seatbelt and the driver was actually going a hundred, not thirty-five and he would be dead and there would be that innocent killer guilt that I would live with until I died or killed myself.
 I think that’s what I feel.
 The closeness, the fingertip distance between today and an alternative reality that simultaneously exists somewhere else.

-Crystal pours my sister and me wine after she puts Lulu to sleep, and she leans over several times to tell me she forgives me.
-Crystal goes to her bedroom for a while to talk on the phone with one of the younger men she keeps dating and breaking up with.
-My sister and I make eye contact when we hear Crystal slip into baby voice through her plaster walls.
+Jennifer pours my sister and I wine after she puts Logan to sleep, and she leans over several times to tell me she forgives me.
+Jennifer goes to her bedroom for a while to talk on the phone with one of the younger men she keeps dating and breaking up with.
+My sister and I make eye contact when we hear Jennifer slip into baby voice through her plaster walls.

 “I hope he pays her to do that,” my sister says, taking a sip from the glass, her whole hand wrapped around the orb, warming up the already room-temperature wine.
 This is what we do as sisters.
 We don’t talk about anything important.
 I don’t ask her why she didn’t come out of the car earlier, or why she didn’t even ask me if I was okay.